 WHAT IS GUERRILLA GARDENING?

-Whether that purpose is biodiversity, community self-sufficiency, cleaner air, mental health or something else, guerrilla gardening is a grassroots movement that brings people power and flower power together.
+Whether your purpose is supporting biodiversity, creating beauty, growing food or supporting community, guerrilla gardening is where people power and flower power unite.

 Guerrilla gardening is about growing: adding to (not detracting from) the local ecosystem; creating life where before there was none.
 Unnecessary “weeding”, crop sabotage, and plant theft don’t cut the mustard.

 From wide open squares to hidden back alleys, guerrilla gardeners plant in shared spaces, bringing nature to the heart of neighbourhoods in ways that can benefit all residents, including local wildlife.

 The “guerrilla” aspect comes from being truly grassroots: growing entirely from the ground up, and without municipal influence or involvement.
 Guerrilla gardening unites flower power and people power.

 The legalities around guerrilla greening are, ironically, a grey area: ambiguous and inconsistent.
 Though there's no law specifically against guerrilla gardening itself, it sometimes gets lumped in with vandalism, or health and safety bylaws.